Amw298/mist/README.md

 #### To play a game:
 * You can launch your favorite game by pressing the "Launch Game" button in the top right of the store/library page
+* Also, you can launch a game by pressing it in the game description view

+### To Buy a game:
+* Find a game you do not own and click on it.
+You will be able to press "Buy Game" to purchase a game.

 ## Change in Architecture Pattern: